-In line with our commitment to continually improve the quality of clinical care and service provided to our patients we have recently completed our annual review of complaints (March 2016).
+In line with our commitment to continually improve the quality of clinical care and service provided to our patients we have recently completed our annual review of complaints (March 2019).
 Complaints are few and we seek resolution as soon as possible according to our complaints policy.
 The annual meeting is attended by clinical and administrative staff and as a team we analyse each case allowing us all to reflect on our practice and learn to improve patient experience and care.

-In this time of change for general practice and unprecedented demand for the service, we hope that we can continue work with you to meet your and our own very high expectations of what we do for you.
+In this time of change for General Practice and unprecedented demand for the service, we hope that we can continue work with you, to meet yours and our own high expectations of the services we provide for you.
 Thank you for your continued support.